 That's what has been milling about in my mind as I consider what to call this work.
 And that's why I settled on my own word instead of anything connected to other peoples' histories, struggles or traditions: I'm calling it artifacting.
 The creation of artifacts.
 I may have offended some people with my radical verb-making, but I'll take my chances with that crowd.

-I assert that our desire for a decayed/repaired aesthetic still has intrinsic beauty, appeal and meaning without an attachment to ruthless consumption.
+I assert that our desire for a decayed/repaired aesthetic still has intrinsic beauty, appeal and meaning without an attachment to suffering and ruthless consumption.
 So yes, artifacting is a conceit but it's an authentic conceit.
 It's my beauty, produced from my hands, to be delivered to you for your participation in the good, big flow of life.